-In Biology students will learn about how living things work, they have changed and the ethical and social implications with issues based on biotechnology.
-In Year 11, students will focus on cellular processes in animals and plants as well as genetics.
-In Year 12, unit 3 & 4 will focus on details on cellular process, biological change, DNA manipulation and evolution.
+and and In Biology students will learn about how living things work, they have changed and the ethical and social implications with issues based on biotechnology.
+At year 11 students will focus on cellular structures and processes in animals plants including genetics.
+In Year 12, unit 3 & 4 will focus on details on cellular process such as cellular respiration photosynthesis, biological change, DNA manipulation and evolution.

-Unit 1 - How do living things stay alive?
+Unit 1 - How do organisms regulate their functions?